JoaoLlucaxs/JoaoLlucaxs/readme-en.md

 <details>
 <summary><h2>Summary</h2></summary>
 <p align="justify">
-  Well, it's been almost 2 years since programming came into my life and in that time I was using JavaScript stack for Front-End, but I decided to migrate to Java and with this stack I intend to become a specialist in the language.
-I like to create complete, secure and clean code applications.
-I am open to new learning that may impact the client's daily life. eager to talk
+  I have communication, organization and leadership skills, I am always studying and updating my knowledge to contribute to dynamic teams and achieve exceptional results, being open to new technologies that can contribute to my evolution.
  </p>
   </details>
 <hr>